mkmontgo46/capstone-covid/README.md

     results/

 Finally the input data directory (in the above case, "./Spike_Dataset/") needs to be saved as an environment variable named SPIKEDATASET_DIR.
+Datasets such as these can be downloaded from https://amarolab.ucsd.edu/covid19.php

 ## Local Installation
 Install miniconda for Linux.